Supply Chain Interruptions=Shopping Looks Different These Days

 When the pandemic hit more than 18 months ago, we experienced our first taste of product shortages.
 Not only do these shortages continue to this day, the issues — likely due to products stuck on container ships, raw material shortages, and a lack of associates to stock warehouses and store floors — have grown to impact the entire supply chain.

 We set out to examine how this far-reaching issue is affecting the relationship between shoppers and retailers and between consumers and brands.

-In addition to fielding a survey among a representative sample of receipt-verified shoppers, Prodege also leveraged our geo-fencing technology to survey respondents while they were in-store in order to learn about shelf conditions, out of stock items, and their general store experience.
+In addition to fielding a survey among a representative sample of receipt-verified shoppers, Prodege also leveraged our geo-fencing technology and research solutions to survey respondents while they were in-store in order to learn about shelf conditions, out of stock items, and their general store experience.

 Respondents submitted photos to illustrate in-store environments:

 As demonstrated by the above photos and below data, these days, it’s more than just toilet paper and cleaning supplies that are missing from store shelves:

 We found that shoppers are equally likely to blame manufacturers and retailers for out of stock items, and 41% indicate they will avoid stores who don’t have products in stock.

 Other reasons for this include long checkout lines and not enough registers open.

 With these ongoing supply chain issues proving to negatively impact the shopper experience, diminish brand loyalty, and drive lost sales, we were curious to see how these challenges might be mitigated.
 Shoppers we consulted stress communication and prefer the following solutions:

 - Post signage at the shelf indicating when the item will be available (72%)